gleneivey/wontomedia/deploy/wontology-on-a2hosting/README.markdown

 supporting multiple hosts and sites, additional/other hosting providers, etc.

-In short, the deployment procedure is as follows:
+In short, the deployment procedure is as follows (note: parameters for 'wontology.org' installation):

  * from any web browser, back up the current database content by fetching both a 'items.yaml' and an 'connections.n3' file from